 The Company will bear the cost of this solicitation.
-It is expected that the solicitation will be made primarily by mail, but regular employees or representatives of the Company (none of whom will receive any extra compensation for their activities) may also solicit proxies by telephone, telegraph or in person and arrange for brokerage houses and their custodians, nominees and fiduciaries to send proxies and proxy materials to their principals at the expense of the Company.
-The Company may retain a proxy solicitation firm to aid in soliciting proxies from its stockholders.
-The fees of any such firm are not expected to exceed \$9,000, plus reimbursement of out-of- pocket expenses.
+It is expected that the solicitation will be made primarily by mail, but regular employees (none of whom will receive any extra compensation for their activities) or representatives of the Company may also solicit proxies by telephone, e-mail or in person and arrange for brokerage houses and their custodians, nominees and fiduciaries to send proxies and proxy materials to their principals at the expense of the Company.
+The Company has retained a proxy solicitation firm to aid in soliciting proxies from its stockholders.
+The fees of such firm are not expected to exceed \$9,000 plus reimbursement of out-of-pocket expenses.
 The Company's principal executive offices are located at 400 Wood Road, Braintree, Massachusetts, USA 02184-9114, telephone number (781) 848-7100.